entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from - to ?, because of no preserved maxillae.

 266. Posterior expansion of maxilla (maxilla cleaver-shaped): (0) present; (1) absent.

 > Zhu  *et al*.
 (2009, Character 79), and references therein; Zhu *et al*.
 (2013), Character 180; Giles *et al*.
 (2015), Character 90; Choo *et al*.
 (2017), Character 145; King *et al*.
 (2017), Character 175; Castiello (2018), Character 172; Zhu Y. *et al*.
 (2022), Character 270; Andreev *et al*.
 (2022), Character 90 (states is slightly different); Brazeau *et al*.
 (2023), Character 181.